gauniverseorg/ga-docs/docs/Tutorials/ga-analytics.md

 #### Migration to Relational Tables

-To maximize GA Analytics power, migrate data from these tables to relational tables.
+To maximize General Admin power, migrate data from these tables to relational tables.
 Automate this process through service-side workflows, ensuring data accuracy.

 #### Querying the Data